Bachelor of Health Science (Paramedic) [For Working or Volunteering Paramedics]

 Entry requirements

-New students must provide evidence of their New Zealand Diploma in Ambulance Practice (Level 5) and a Letter of Support.
+You will need to provide evidence of your New Zealand Diploma in Ambulance Practice (Level 5) and a Letter of Support from your ambulance service or employer.

 International students